JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

     * In-place or out-of-place (large versus small systems).
     * Auto-differentiated or not (for the Jacobian function).

 * Automatic "completion" of the dynamics of the system with numerically computed Jacobians, in case they are not provided by the user.
 * Robust implementations of all kinds of integrators, that evolve the system, many states of the system, or even deviation vectors.
 See the [advanced documentation](advanced) for this.
+* Library of [predefined well-known dynamical systems](ds/predefined) that have been used extensively in scientific research.

 ### [Delay Coordinates Embedding](embedding/delay)
 Under the package `DelayEmbeddings`: